Humans need a certain amount of body fat to maintain basic functions.

 That said, athletes need to approach weight loss with care.
 Failing to do so can negatively affect training and lead to muscle loss.

 Here are 9 science-based weight loss tips for athletes.

 It’s very difficult to decrease body fat and reach peak fitness at the same time.

-For this reason, it’s best to lose fat in the off-season, when you are not about to compete.
-If that’s not possible, the next best option is to lose fat during less-intense training periods.
+For this reason, it’s best to lose fat in the off-season, when you’re not competing.
+If that’s not possible, aim for less intense training periods.

-This is good because losing weight at a slower rate decreases the likelihood of muscle loss.
-It also seems to support better sports performance (1).
+Attempting fat loss in the off-season will also give you more time to reach your goal.
+Losing weight at a slower rate decreases the likelihood of muscle loss and seems to support better sports performance (

 If you cut calories too drastically, your nutrient intake may not support proper training and recovery.